Willamin/crossword/Readme.md

 - ability to toggle cells between black and white
 - symmetry options for painting
 - fill in letters (no rebus)
+- import/export to text
+- indicate the beginnings of clues

 ## Future Features